-After approval by the appropriate administrators & Area Deans, the form is sent to the Dean of Administration's Office.
-If it is necessary to change the amount of a travel requisition request, it should be requested by memorandum to the Dean of Administration rather than submission of another requisition a new form.
+After approval by the appropriate administrators & area Vice Presidents, the form is sent to the Vice President for Administrative Services Office.
+If it is necessary to change the amount of a travel request, it should be requested by memorandum to the Vice President for Administrative Services rather than submission of a new form.